-Agenda Item Page No Para Update Source/Reason - Para Update This issue connects with the 5 Questions which the Parish Council has repeatedly put to Mr Camping in writing (first copied to Messrs Slaney, Ainslie, Scammell and Harrison on 2 h February 2017).
-The Parish Council had noted that, in his report on application SDNP116/0449/FUL, the Conservation Officer identified as the possible optimum viable use of the barn its use as ancillary domestic accommodation for the Manor House.
-However, Planit Consulting's "Assessment of Optimum Viable Use", which accompanies the current applications, does not refer to the Manor House or make any assessment of this porteular use.
+Agenda Item Page No Para Update Source/Reason This issue connects with the 5 Questions which the Parish Council has repeatedly put to Mr Camping in writing (first copied to Messrs Slaney, Ainslie, Scammell and Harrison on 2 h February 2017).
+The Parish Council had noted that, in his report on application SDNP/16/0449/FUL, the Conservation Officer identified as the possible optimum viable use of the barn its use as ancillary domestic accommodation for the Manor House.
+However, Planit Consulting's "Assessment of Optimum Viable Use", which accompanies the current applications, does not refer to the Manor House or make any assessment of this particular use.
 In the Parish Council's view it is important that the viability of this potential use should be addressed and the facts relating to it established.
 The Parish Council, therefore, asked Mr Camping to provide answers to the following questions: Has the barn been offered for sale to the owners of the Manor House?
 If so, when?
 Have the owners of the Manor House offered to buy the barn?
 If so, when?
 If yes to 1 and/or 2, has any such offer been refused or withdrawn or has it lapsed?
-If yes to 3, please provide particulars as to why the (or each) offer has been refused or withdrawn or has lapsed if there is no outstanding offer either to buy or to sell the barn, will you now invite the owners of the Manor House from Mr Camping, no replies have ever been forthcoming.
-In order to satisfy itself about the availability or otherwise of at least one potential 'Alternative Viable Use' (and about the adequacy of the applicant's marketing exercise) SDNPA must insist upon receiving answers to each of these five questions from Mr Camping.
-Source/Reason Update Source/Reason Update Members are advised that a marketing exercise is not the only way in which a viable use can be proven.
+If yes to 3, please provide particulars as to why the (or each) offer has been refused or withdrawn or has lapsed 9 If there is no outstanding offer either to buy or to sell the barn, will you now invite the owners of the Manor House to make an offer to buy the building?
+Update · Despite repeated attempts to get answers from Mr Camping, no replies have ever been forthcoming.
+Opaaco In order to satisfy itself about the availability or otherwise of at least one potential 'Alternative Viable Use' (and about the adequacy of the applicant's marketing exercise) SDNPA must insist upon receiving answers to each of these five questions from Mr Camping.
+Without answers to these questions it is impossible for the SDNPA to conclude that the marketing exercise has been adequate to demonstrate that the market has been thoroughly tested.
+We trust that this new information is helpful to you and that it will all be taken into account when the Planning Committee considers this matter on Thursday.
+Officer Comment: The applicant has advised that covenants were attached to the legal transfer of the Manor in order to protect the amenity of the new occupants of the Manor and adjoining properties.
+Covenants carry limited weight in determining planning applications, and it is acknowledged that covenants can be subject to amendment.
+Members are advised that a marketing exercise is not the only way in which a viable use can be proven.
 Your officers consider that the applicant has provided sufficient justification in the form of a written assessment, marketing information, report of potential commercial uses and additional correspondence.